jrmeyerhofer/LITA2017/Lesson_1/README.md

 }
 ```
 12. Save the project with the disk icon or File -> Save
-13. Examine the Run menu
+13. Examine the Run menu<br/>

-and click the Run or play button.
-13.
+You can run just a single function which can help for testing, or debug a single function.<br/>
+14. Run the function: myFunction
-7. Examine the View menu
+15. Examine the View menu<br/>
+"Execution Transcript" shows you all the events and things that happened during the execution.<br/>
+"Logs" is where you can see what was output with the Logger.
+This is a helpful way to debug or troubleshoot problems.<br/>

 We'll - demo coding environment - You can watch as I walk through this or walk along with me.

-Code can be added in the code editor and follows the Javascript syntax
-Add code to get the Project property.

-function myFunction() {
-  // put something into the logger.
-  var myTestVar = "John is cool";
-  Logger.log("myTestVar is: " + myTestVar);
-}

-if we save, then run it then view the log.
-Talk about Run menu

 Debug - just show, place a stop point - see information available.
 Screen print
 View execution transcript

-Talk about Publish, triggers?
+Talk about Publish,

 Resources menu: beyond scope of this session but just know about the advanced Google Services where you can and have to turn on other Google servieces to interface with them.

-Maybe just explain: triggers now.
-Especially useful in Google Forms (show later?)

 Somethings in first few lessons are just neat and I think if you know about them, you might be able to use them at your job.